-You are here: Social Security Online > Office of Retirement Policy > Current Law Projections > The Oldest Old in 2050
+You are here: Social Security Administration > Office of Retirement Policy > Current Law Fact Sheets > Population Projections > The Oldest Old in 2050

 The Oldest Old in 2050Released: April 2012